fract4d/gnofract4d/manual/content/_index.md

 colors used to display your fractal.
 For more complex gradient editing, you can also use the GIMP's gradient editor.

+It is also possible to use the online palette editor tool at https://coolors.co/ to modify the palette.
+You can start editing the current palette in Coolors by clicking **Edit Gradient Online** in the Colors tab.
+When you are done editing, in the Coolors UI choose **Export** > **Copy URL**.
+Then paste into the Gnofract 4D window.
+This changes the current gradient to the one you edited online.

 ### Preferences

 #### Image